 Born in Milwaukee, Wisconsin, Katherine attended the University of Minnesota for her BFA in Native American Studies, double minoring in Women's Studies and Cultural Psychology.
 She received her MFA from California Institute of Arts, studying abroad Curatorial Studies at La Cinémathèque Française, Paris, France.
 While in Paris, she was Artist-In-Residence with RE:VOIR, an Experimental film collective.
 Following graduation, she was Artist-In-Residence at Track House, Olympia, WA, co-creating an immersive installation performance with original film, sound and set design.
 In Los Angeles, Katherine worked art department on multiple music videos, feature films and television shows.

-Katherine's work includes 16 mm film, video, performance, painting and installation, with her most recent practice focusing on mixed media Process Art.
-Having taught studio art workshops at the Detroit Institute of Arts, she is currently the Youth Fiber Arts & Public Art Installation Instructor with New Mexico Fiber Arts Center.
+Katherine's work includes 16mm film, video, performance and installation, with her most recent practice focusing on fiber and mixed media Process Art.
+Having taught studio art workshops at the Detroit Institute of Arts, she is currently the Youth Fiber Arts & Public Art Installation Instructor with New Mexico Fiber Arts Center and Moving Arts Española.

-Alongside art-making, Katherine has sustainably farmed across the rural U.S in Wisconsin, Minnesota, North Carolina, Oregon, Washington, California and New Mexico and created numerous urban gardens in Minneapolis, New York and Los Angeles.
+Alongside art-making, Katherine has sustainably farmed in France as well as across the rural U.S in Wisconsin, Minnesota, North Carolina, Oregon, Washington, California and New Mexico and created numerous urban gardens in Minneapolis, New York and Los Angeles for schools and private estates.
 In 2018, she worked alongside Moving Arts Española to create a public art weaving installation and heirloom native garden on the Ohkay Owingeh Pueblo.